apache/pulsar-site/docs/client-libraries-consumers.md

 </Tabs>
 ````

-Only the first consumer is allowed to the subscription, other consumers receive an error.
+Only the first consumer is allowed to the subscription, and other consumers receive an error.
 The first consumer receives all 10 messages, and the consuming order is the same as the producing order.

 :::note

-If topic is a partitioned topic, the first consumer subscribes to all partitioned topics, other consumers are not assigned with partitions and receive an error.
+If the topic is partitioned, the first consumer subscribes to all partitioned topics, and other consumers are not assigned with partitions and receive an error.

 :::

 #### Failover

-Create new consumers and subscribe with the`Failover` subscription type.
+Create new consumers and subscribe with the `Failover` subscription type.

 ````mdx-code-block
 <Tabs groupId="lang-choice"